-Homeowners in Wisconsin are paying around $644.00 for home insurance as of October of 2013.
-Rates have decreased since September when Wisconsin homeowners insurance premiums were approximately $646.00.
-The rate of $644/year reflects standard coverage and does not include flood or earthquake damage which is covered under a separate policy.
+Homeowners in Wisconsin are paying around $660.00 for home insurance as of February of 2014.
+Rates have increased since January when Wisconsin homeowners insurance premiums were approximately $632.00.
+The rate of $660/year reflects standard coverage and does not include flood or earthquake damage which is covered under a separate policy.
 Read more about flood insurance.

 Average Premiums for Home Insurance In Wisconsin

 |Feb 2014||Jan 2014||Dec 2013||Nov 2013||Oct 2013|